adoboscan21/Memory-Tools/README.md

-This project implements a basic REST API for storing and retrieving key-value pairs.
+This project implements a basic REST API for storing and retrieving key-value pairs, where **values can be full JSON objects**.
 Data is kept in memory for fast access and is automatically persisted to a local binary file (`data.mtdb`) using configurable snapshots, ensuring no data loss upon application restarts.

 ---

 ## Features

-- **In-Memory Storage:** Data stored in a `map[string]string` for rapid retrieval.
+- **In-Memory Document Storage:** Data is stored in a `map[string][]byte` for rapid access, allowing values to be arbitrary JSON documents.

 - **Binary Data Persistence (.mtdb):** Data is automatically saved to `data.mtdb` in a highly efficient binary format.
 This file is loaded on startup, restoring the previous state.